Helping Brighton & Howell Parents With The Question Of Changing School Districts

-With offices in Howell and Fowlerville, Gormley and Johnson Law Offices, PLC, serves clients throughout the area, including Brighton.
+With offices in Howell and Fowlerville, Gormley Law Offices, PLC, serves clients throughout the area, including Brighton.
 Would you like to speak with an attorney about protecting your parental rights regarding relocation with the children?
 To schedule your free consultation, call 517-219-9301.
 You may also contact us online.
 We have offices in both Howell and Fowlerville.

 How do I choose a good family lawyer?

 It’s important to have someone you can talk to.
 If you’re able to be open and honest with your attorney, the two of you can find a solution that truly works for you.